California Workers’ Compensation Law Update – Part II

 At the Law Office of Kneisler and Schondel, we know how devastating work injuries can be—not just for the injured worker, but also for their family.
 Attorney Matthew A. Schondel has decades of experience helping injured workers obtain the benefits that they deserve.

-If your claim for workers’ compensation benefits is initially denied by your employer, it does not necessarily mean that you do not have a valid workers’ compensation claim.
+If your claim for workers’ compensation benefits is initially denied, it does not necessarily mean that you do not have a valid workers’ compensation claim.
 Depending on the facts of your case, a skilled workers’ compensation lawyer might be able to turn things around for you and your case.
 To learn more about what we can do to help you fight for benefits, contact us today to schedule a consultation with our office.

 Senate Bill 1127 and Its Impact on California Workers’ Compensation Laws